NOAA-ORR-ERD/PyGnome/py_gnome/documentation/scripting/spills.rst

 Subsurface plume
 ~~~~~~~~~~~~~~~~

-For initialization of a subsurface plume, we can use the subsurface_plume_spill helper function.
+For initialization of a subsurface plume, we can use the :func:`gnome.scripting.subsurface_plume_spill`
+helper function.
 Required parameters in this case also include a specification of the droplet size distribution
 or of the rise velocities.
 The :mod:`gnome.utilities.distributions` module includes methods for
 specifying different types of distributions.
 In this case we specify a uniform distribution of